paschalidoud/mesh_fusion_simple/README.md

 Currently, our code only runs on CPU.
 However, you can lauch this script from multiple CPU nodes in order to speed up the computation time.
 This script automatically checks whether a model has already been converted before initiating the transformation process.
 In case you want to run this script at an Ubuntu machine, with no monitor, simply run
 ```
-export DISPLAY=:1 && Xvfb :1 -screen 0 1024x768x16 &
-python convert_to_watertight.py path_to_dataset_directory --dataset_type dataset_type
+for i in {1..10}; do xvfb-run -a python convert_to_watertight.py /orion/u/paschald/Datasets/ShapeNetCore.v1/ --category_tags 02691156 --dataset_type shapenet_v1 & done
+wait
 ```
+This script launches 10 CPU jobs.
+However, you can launch more or less depending on the availability of your resources.